 ale lead would not come into the movie 2 hours into the film.
 Structurally there was no way to do that.”

 Dove: It must have been frustrating to hear people complain and accuse the filmmakers of omitting the redemption story deliberately to hide it.

 Baer: It was certainly frustrating to see and hear the audiences disappointment.
 I wanted to reach out to everyone who was disappoint

 ed.
 It’s not that we didn’t hear.
 It was that we needed to do it well.

 Lou himself understood it was incredibly important to tell the story effectively.
 When he had survived the internment camp, that was the cinematic high of the story.
 Then to have him come home, and then continue the movie, it would feel completely wrong.
 Lou was 100% behind doing it the way we’d done it.”

 Dove: You must pretty excited to unveil this redemption story on several levels!

 Baer: For sure.
 This film tells the story if Lou’s and Cindy’s courage and Lou’s redemption that respects his legacy.
 We’ve done it the right way.
 And the audience will be very satisfied to have it be done the right way.

-Enjoy this look at the film that hits theaters in October.
+Enjoy this look at the film that hits theaters October 5th.
 My heart’s racing already.